riceissa/issarice.com/wiki/index.md

   over time
 - [contentcreation](https://contentcreation.issarice.com/): Content Creation Wiki

-# Summary of what I worked on: June 2019 {#summary}
+# Summary of what I worked on: July 2019 {#summary}

 For completed tasks, see the [work]() page.

-For my edits to the Machine Learning Subwiki, see [here](https://machinelearning.subwiki.org/w/index.php?limit=140&title=Special%3AContributions&contribs=user&target=IssaRice&namespace=&tagfilter=&year=2019&month=6).
+For my edits to the Machine Learning Subwiki, see [here](https://machinelearning.subwiki.org/w/index.php?limit=160&title=Special%3AContributions&contribs=user&target=IssaRice&namespace=&tagfilter=&year=2019&month=7).

-An initial version of my [portfolio page](https://issarice.com/portfolio) is now available.
+I spent most of this month learning more mathematics.

+I also spent some time (~30 hours) this month doing contract work for the [BERI/FHI collaboration](http://existence.org/collaborations/).

 For previous monthly updates, see the [archive of my monthly updates]().